syntasso/workshop/final-thoughts/README.md

 Stepping back, the beauty of Kratix is in its flexibility.
 It allows you to encapsulate a service in a Promise with a robust Request Pipeline.
 Our example above highlights some of the most common challenges where Kratix has helped platform teams we've worked with move past toil toward higher-value enablement.
 But we know your organisational challenges are unique, and Kratix is built so that you can adapt it to your context.

 ## Designing the right Golden Paths with multiple Promises
-Extending the idea that your platform as-a-Product provides value by giving teams what they need when they need it, Kratix makes it easy to [pave Golden Paths](https://www.syntasso.io/post/paving-golden-paths-on-multi-cluster-kubernetes-part-1-the-theory) through complex Promise composition.

-A “Golden Path” is the opinionated and supported path to “build something”.
+The value of your platform increases dramatically when you offer application teams tailored Golden Paths.
+A [“Golden Path”](https://www.syntasso.io/post/paving-golden-paths-on-multi-cluster-kubernetes-part-1-the-theory) is the opinionated and supported path to “build something”.
 Imagine a complete development environment setup&mdash;networking, integration, security, governance, compliance, and deployment&mdash;all available on-demand.
-By paving a Golden Path the platform team makes doing the right thing easy for the application teams.
+By paving a Golden Path the platform team makes doing the right thing easy for application teams.

-Creating your Golden Paths on Kratix is easy: decide on, define, and install the individual Promises that are required, then define a composed Promise that brings everything together.
+Creating a Golden Path on Kratix is easy: decide on, define, and install the individual Promises that are required, then define a higher-level Promise that brings those individual Promises together.

 An application developer goes from making separate Kratix Resource Requests to get access to separate service instances to being able to make one single Resource Request to get pre-configured, ready-to-go instances of everything they need.

 We believe composable Promises are at the core of the value that Kratix provides to platform teams.

 Take a moment to imagine the most valuable bundle of services that your platform could offer to your application teams.
-Now that you've had experience building a platform with Kratix, translate that bundle of services into a composed Promise using Kratix as the supporting framework.
+Now that you've had experience building a platform with Kratix, translate that bundle of services into a composed Promise using Kratix.

 ## Learn more
 If the idea of treating your platform as-a-Product is new concept to you, watch this short talk by [Paula Kennedy](https://twitter.com/PaulaLKennedy) at Devoxx UK: [Crossing the Platform Gap](https://youtu.be/pAk5GReIs90) or read our two-part series about [Paving Golden Paths](https://www.syntasso.io/post/paving-golden-paths-on-multi-cluster-kubernetes-part-1-the-theory) on the Syntasso blog.